 Other South Carolina Home Service Resources

 Yes, solar panels are worth it in South Carolina.
 The state has excellent incentives and a relatively high electricity rate that can mean big savings from going solar.
-Additionally, installing a residential solar energy system in South Carolina will increase your home value by an average of 3.5%, or $5,866, according to a 2019 Zillow report.
+Additionally, installing a residential solar energy system in South Carolina will increase your home value.

 Homeowners’ associations, or HOAs, are allowed to regulate solar panel installation in South Carolina.
 You’ll need to check with your HOA in addition to getting necessary local permits before installing a solar energy system.